usaid-cs/yesterday-i-learned/random.md

 1. A *match* is [typically](http://english.stackexchange.com/questions/34105/what-determines-whether-a-sporting-event-is-a-game-match-contest-or-something) for sports originating from Europe (football, golf, tennis); a *game* typically from the US (handegg, baseball, basketball).
 Matches can also mean a collection of games, where players win matches after having won e.g. 7 games out of 8.
 1. [Napoleon is his first name.](https://www.quora.com/Why-do-we-call-Napoleon-Napoleon-and-not-Bonaparte) We call him that instead of Bonaparte because "all the European Monarchs have been called by their first names for millennia."
 1. If you stand in front of an elevator door and it opens, your dog will enter.
 If you enter the elevator and turn around, the dog will *exit* the elevator because you are facing the door.
-1. Driveways should face East.
+1. Driveways should face East (or South I guess).
 It helps with snow melting.
 1. Ricky Chan, [陳振華](https://zh.wikipedia.org/wiki/%E9%99%B3%E6%8C%AF%E8%8F%AF_%28%E5%8D%B0%E5%BA%A6%E8%A3%94%E9%A6%99%E6%B8%AF%E6%BC%94%E5%93%A1%29) is also a hairstylist.
 1. Tor stands for The Onion Router.
 Its logo is an onion.
 1. [Rwanda banned plastic bags.](https://www.theguardian.com/commentisfree/2014/feb/15/rwanda-banned-plastic-bags-so-can-we) Rumour claims the environment there is great.